 - 1. Ensure that the generator is OFF. - 2.
+On the top of the generator, check the fuel gauge.
+You can also remove the fuel cap and the fuel strainer to visually inspect the fuel level inside the tank.
+Replace the fuel strainer when done.

-Remove the fuel cap and visually check the fuel level. - 3.
-If fuel is low, pour fuel slowly over the fuel strainer.
-Do not overfill.
+3. If fuel is low, with the fuel cap off, pour fuel slowly over the fuel strainer.
+Do not fill past the upper level of the fuel strainer.
 Avoid getting dirt, dust or water in the fuel tank.

-- Because the fuel strainer is positioned at an angle, refill to the lowest shoulder of the fuel strainer. - Temperature changes affect the volume of gasoline.
-Make sure that you leave extra room at the top of the tank when you fill, to allow for fuel expansion on warm days. - 4.
-Replace and tighten the fuel cap securely.
+Temperature changes affect the volume of gasoline.
+Make sure that you leave extra room at the top of the tank when you fill it, to allow for fuel expansion on warm days.

+4. Replace and tighten the fuel cap securely.